 Elizabeth served in the Connecticut General Assembly (2009-2011) and the Cheshire Town Council (2005-2008), where she balanced the budget while providing property tax relief to seniors and ensuring strong funding for public schools.
 Elizabeth has also acted on her lifetime commitment to equality and fairness.
 As an attorney at Sidley Austin, she authored Supreme Court briefs for medical providers to protect access to reproductive health services.
 In the state legislature, she proudly voted for full marriage rights and benefits for gay couples.

 Elizabeth graduated from Harvard University in 1981 and earned her law degree from Yale Law School in 1985.
 After clerking for U.S. District Judge Robert Keeton of Massachusetts, she joined the firm of Sidley Austin and served as a member of the Supreme Court bar.
-She later went on to work in health care and Medicare policy as a Senior Research scholar at Yale and to teach as an adjunct professor at American University.
+She later taught as an adjunct professor at American University and worked in healthcare and Medicare policy as a Senior Research scholar at Yale.

-Elizabeth lives in Cheshire with her husband of 30 years, Dan Esty.
-The mother of three—Sarah, Thomas, and Jonathan—Elizabeth has spent her evenings and weekends at PTA meetings, soccer fields, and hockey rinks.
+Elizabeth lives in Cheshire with her husband of 31 years, Dan Esty.
+As a mother of three—Sarah, Thomas, and Jonathan—Elizabeth spent her evenings and weekends at PTA meetings, soccer fields, and hockey rinks.
 She is thankful for the opportunity to serve her church and her community, working with the local Chamber of Commerce, League of Women Voters, Land Trust, Cheshire Public Library, and the United Way.